hyperledger-labs/solang-vscode/docs/diagnostics.md

-The solang-server after recieving the diagnostics performs necessary transforms like conversion of messages to LSP standard types, mapping of the line and coloumn of the messages with the file atlast forwrding it to the client.
+The solang-server after recieving the diagnostics performs necessary transforms like conversion of messages to LSP standard types, mapping of the line and coloumn of the messages with the file finally forwarding it to the client.

 ### Which properties are supported:
 1. Errors.
 2. Information.
 3. Warnings.
+4. Debug/Hints.

 ### Want to run some tests?
 Currently the extension comes with 4 diagnostics tests which tests the extension on:

 1. Coloum, Line alignment of diagnostics with respect to file.
 2. Checking for correct warnings.
-3. Checking for correct Information messages from the server.
+3. Checking for correct hint messages from the server.
 4. Checking for correct error messages from the server.

 ### How to run these tests?